August COVID-19 update

 If you are considering selling residential property held for five years or less, or considering transferring ownership as part of a restructure, we recommend seeking advice first as the rules are complex and the consequences can be significant.

-Under legislation currently before Parliament, from the 2019/20 year, losses on residential rental property held on capital account (that is, for long term income derivation) will only be able to be offset against income derived from residential rental properties, either from rental income or the application of the “bright-line test”.
-You may wish to pay close attention to expense derivation and see if deductions can be accelerated prior to the introduction of the ring-fencing rules.
+From the 2019/20 year, losses on residential rental property held on capital account (that is, for long term income derivation) will only be able to be offset against income derived from residential rental properties, either from rental income or the application of the “bright-line test”.

 The RWT rate on dividends generally remains at 33%.
 This means any dividends with imputation credits attached at 28% will generally require a deduction of 5% RWT.
 This RWT is payable by the 20th of the month following the date of the dividend.
 However, no RWT is deductible when the recipient is a company at the election of the payer.